Azure/c-util/samples/async_op_samples_int/README.md

 `async_op` is a flexible module meant to aid in cancellation of async operations, but it carries many complexities in real-world usage.

-Specifically, there are many ways to use `async_op` which have bugs due to races, re-entrancy of callbacks, and other synchronization issues.
+Specifically, as soon as there is more than one layer of modules involved, there are many ways to use `async_op` which have bugs due to races, re-entrancy of callbacks, and other synchronization issues.
 These samples are meant to show "correct" ways to use `async_op` in various scenarios.
 The samples themselves have tests and should demonstrate the `async_op` functionality with minimal additional code.

 ## Samples